 My family and I traveled to Myrtle Beach last month, and we all survived!
-I say this is jest, mostly because trip planning became more tedious than it needed to be.
+I say this in jest, mostly because trip planning became more tedious than it needed to be.
 It wasn’t just my family of 5 that went, we also traveled with my mother in law and two nieces.
 My sister in law also met us there for a few days.
-I hadn’t been to Myrtle since before kiddos, so of course I wanted to research things to do.
+I hadn’t been to Myrtle since before kiddos, so of course, I wanted to research things to do.
 My MIL just wanted to sit at the beach all day with a book and relax.
-As lovely as that sounds, it’s just not uber practical for an 18 month old.
+As lovely as that sounds, it’s just not uber practical for an 18-month-old.
 My research turned up plenty for teens, top spots for couples, even best ice cream for littles.
 What it didn’t highlight was my need to humor 5 kids from 13 to 18 months.
 So I dug a little deeper.
 Then, I found it, my place for all… Brookgreen Gardens!

 Brookgreen Gardens is located in Murrells Inlet, SC and is equal parts zoo, museum and lush gardens.
 A cool fact is that Brookgreen Gardens is one of the few institutions in the United States to earn accreditation from the American Alliance of Museums and the Association of Zoos and Aquariums, as well as being designated a National Historic Landmark and being listed on the National Register of Historic Places.